Sign in

 Regulator.

 I don't think a regulator is the right thing to use.
 A regulator will restrict the flow causing the pressure to build on the pump side, so would a ball valve.
-I use a tee with a gage, ball valve, and dump hose.
+I use a tee with a gauge, ball valve, and dump hose.

 Kit Dumph